zanynik/trading_model/README.md

 To add an edge to the network, see the following example:

 Example : Seller having node number 1 and good valuation 0 is connected to a buyer with node number 3 and valuation 10.
-The above connection is written as follows in the demofile.txt :
+This edge connection is written as follows in the demofile.txt :

 1 0 3 10